 However, IF the insurer does find out about the DUI, your rates could spike and cost you literally thousands of dollars over the next months/years.
 Your insurance company will examine your DMV record whenever assessing you for renewal.
 If a representative spots a DUI, your rates will probably go up.
 A carrier can also discover your DUI if/when you seek an SR-22 certificate, which is required by law to confirm that you meet the Golden State’s insurance requirements.
 You must request an SR-22, after your license suspension, if you want to drive again.
 At that point, the insurer will find out about the DUI, and your rates could go up.

-For help understanding what to do to fight back against your charges, contact a Los Angeles DUI defense lawyer with Kraut Law Group.
+For help understanding what to do to fight back against your charges, contact a Los Angeles DUI defense lawyer with Kraut Criminal & DUI Lawyers.
 Mr. Kraut is an experienced former prosecutor (Senior Deputy District Attorney) who has helped people just like you prevail with their cases.